stalniy/casl/packages/casl-angular/README.md

 </div>
 ```

 `CanPipe` was deprecated because it is less readable and it was harder to integrate it with all type definitions supported by `Ability`'s `can` method.
-So, `CanPipe` has weaker typings than `AblePipe`.
+That's why `CanPipe` has weaker typings than `AblePipe`.

 ## Why pipe and not directive?

 Directive cannot be used to pass values into inputs of other components.
-For example, we need to enable or disable button based on user's ability to create a post.
+For example, we need to enable or disable a button based on user's ability to create a post.
 With directive we cannot do this but we can do this with pipe:

 ```html
 <button [disabled]="!('create' | able: 'Post')">Add Post</button>